ni/custom-grpc-drivers/Docs/grpc_daqmx_labview_hld.md

 | **Close MeasurementLink Session.vi**  | - `session factory in` (class object) <br> - `initialize and close session behavior` (enum) <br> - `session in` (refnum) <br> - `remote connection options` (cluster)                                    | -                                                                                                                     | Use the `Clear Task` and `Destroy Client` methods within this VI to close tasks on the server.                                                                                                                                |

 1. Develop wrappers for each of the requested DAQmx functions, ensuring that their input and output connector panes closely match the format of the corresponding native driver functions.
+2. The session management library which has the session management VIs for NI DAQmx are as follows:
+Methods

 2. The replication of measurement plug-in session initialization wrapper for DAQmx `Initialize Session 1Sess.vi` and `Initialize Session NSess.vi` includes a `Create.vi` and the measurement plug-in `NI Session Management V1 Client.lvlib: Session Reservation.lvclass: Initialize Session(s).vim`.
 We need to develop the `Create.vi` to use it in the initialization wrapper.
 ![Initialize_Session(s)](Images/Initialize_Sessions.png)
 ![Create.vi](Images/Create_VI.png)